 LIVE FISH: Every effort must be made to keep bass alive through the use of a properly aerated livewell.
 Four ounces will be deducted from the total weight for each dead bass presented for weigh-in.

 SCORING: Scoring is determined by the pounds and ounces of each team’s catch during each tournament.
 Only largemouth, spotted, redeye or smallmouth bass are accepted species.
 No regurgitated forage or other foreign matter may be placed in a bass.
 The daily limit will be five bass per team unless the state or lake limit is less than five, in which case the state or lake limit will prevail.
 Teams possessing more than the tournament limit must notify the tournament director immediately upon discovery of the infraction and reduce their catch to the tournament limit by releasing live bass.
 Teams possessing more than the tournament limit will be penalized 2 pounds for each bass over the limit.
 The minimum length limit for bass will be 12 inches unless the state or lake limit is more than 12 inches, in which case, the state or lake limit will prevail.
-Bass presented for weigh-in that fail to measure the prescribed length limit will be penalized at the rate of 2 pounds for each short bass presented.
+Bass presented for weigh-in that fail to measure the prescribed length limit will be penalized at the rate of 1 pound for each short bass presented.
 Each team’s catch must be presented in an official weigh-in bag.